Bharani2004/DeltaSigmaTask/README.md

 2) description → must not be blank
 3) price → must not be null
 Invalid inputs return HTTP 400 Bad Request with validation error messages.

+**How To Run**
+Clone the Repo:
+git clone repo-url
+cd deltasigmatest
+cd DeltaSigmaTask

+Run in terminal: mvn spring-boot:run

+Access the API Endpoints in Postman or browser